OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

 When users type in input fields, the software automatically suggests data.
 This feature can be very useful for messaging apps.
-Hovewer, the keyboard cache may disclose sensitive information when the user selects an input field that takes this type of information.
+However, the keyboard cache may disclose sensitive information when the user selects an input field that takes this type of information.

 #### Static Analysis